matthew-andrews/mattandre.ws/source/_posts/ie-executive-mba.md

 - Studying _IT/Technology_ from an academic & business perspective made me re-realise I'm really good at it and absolutely love it.
 - On the other side, it's given me a much greater respect for those ‘from the business side’. **Finance, strategy, sales, marketing** are crafts in their own right and are in my opinion far more difficult than the likes of IT and operations.
 Why/what questions are infinitely more difficult to answer than who/how.
 - I learnt what _Networking_ actually is and realised I'm not as bad at it and enjoy it much more than I thought.
+- It will help to the next step of my career — to move into **product** focused technology roles.
 - And finally, I've met a bunch of **wonderful people doing crazy amazing things** around the world and I'm looking forward to joining them at it some point very soon!